KxSystems/avrokdb/docs/type-mapping.md

 Note that Avro data is not self describing, it requires a schema to be defined and used during both the encoding and decoding process.

+## Record datatype

+An Avro record contains [a set of field where each field has its own datatype](https://avro.apache.org/docs/1.11.1/specification/#schema-record).

+The kdb+ representation of a record is a 99h where the dictionary keys are a 11h and the dictionary values are a 0h.
+Each item is the dictionary values mixed list has the kdb+ type corresponding to that field's datatype.

+In order to prevent type promotion where all the fields have the same datatype (although an Avro map would be more suitable for this use case) a null symbol key with corresponding generic null (::) value should be added to the dictionary (and is ignored).
+For consistency `avrokdb` also adds a null symbol key with corresponding generic null (::) as the first item in the dictionary when decoding a record.

+## Map datatype

+An Avro map contains [a named set of values where each value has the same datatype](https://avro.apache.org/docs/1.11.1/specification/#maps).

+The kdb+ representation of a map a 99h where the dictionary keys are a 11h.
+The kdb+ type of the dictionary values list follows the type mapping used for arrays of the map's datatype.

 ## Scalar datatypes

 The type mappings between Avro scalars and kdb+ objects follow the convention: